katriendg/aio-cert-manager/README.md

-# Azure IoT Operations (AIO) Certificate Management Sample
+# Azure IoT Operations (AIO) TLS Certificate Management Sample

 Azure IoT Operations sample that highlights mechanisms and patterns to take care of TLS cert management, renewal and trust bundles.
 The goal of this sample is to research and validate means to rollover CA Certs with minimal impact on AIO services and client workloads.